Guidelines for Students

 - You will receive from your Personal Tutor a copy of your Statement of Entry.
 It is very important to check all the information carefully and to ensure details are correct.
 In particular, the spelling of names and date-of-birth.
 Bring any issues to the Exams Officer.

 - Any queries should be taken to the Exams Officer in the Registry Office.

 - At a later date, the Exams Timetable will become available on Teams, outside the Locked Exams Office notice board.

 Where do examinations take place?

 Exams take place in a variety of locations in the College.
 The main location is the Sports Hall.
 Specialist exams take place in the languages department, music and music technology rooms, art & design rooms & computing rooms.
 The LRC is also used when large numbers of students are sitting exams.

-The timetable on Moodle will list the date, time, location and duration of your exams.
+The timetable on Teams will list the date, time, location and duration of your exams.
 Remember if you are doing multiple exams in one session, to add the times together.
-You will also find the seating plans for exams on Moodle.
+You will also find the seating plans for exams on Teams.

 Assembling for the examinations

-- Copies of the seating plan will be posted under Examination in Moodle.
+- Copies of the seating plan will be posted under Examination in Teams.
 Each desk is marked with a row and number.
 Your candidate number is the JCQ number.